tsgates/arch-wiki-markdown/wiki/Touchpad_Synaptics.md

   ------------------------ ------------------------ ------------------------
   [Tango-view-fullscreen.p This article or section  [Tango-view-fullscreen.p
   ng]                      needs expansion.         ng]
-                           Reason: please use the
-                           first argument of the
-                           template to provide a
-                           brief explanation.
+                           Reason: TODO: explain
+                           how to apply this in
+                           /etc/X11/xorg.conf.d/50-
+                           synaptics.conf
                            (Discuss)
   ------------------------ ------------------------ ------------------------

-TODOexplain how to apply this in /etc/X11/xorg.conf.d/50-synaptics.conf

 > Firefox and special touchpad events

-By default, Firefox is set up to do special events upon tapping or scrolling certain parts of your touchpad.
-You can edit the settings of those actions by typing about:config in your Firefox address bar.
-To alter these options, double-click on the line in question, changing "true" to "false" and vise versa.
+You can enable/disable some special events that Firefox handles upon tapping or scrolling certain parts of your touchpad by editing the settings of those actions.
+Type about:config in your Firefox address bar.
+To alter options, double-click on the line in question.

+Firefox 16.0 and earlier

 To prevent Firefox from scrolling (backward/forward) through browser history and instead scroll through pages, edit these settings as shown: